thegrumpys/odop/docs/procedures/NewDB.md

  . . .

 Edit your local .env file and add a new entry for JAWSDB\_**Color**\_URL
+   Note: See Heroku Dashboard Resources tab for JAWS DB: Production has no color; staging is AMBER, test is TEAL, and local/development is CYAN.
 Caution: The DB username and password are contained in the connection string.
 Note ".env" appears in .gitignore, editing .env will only modify the local version of the file.